Chalk it up as a chance to learn from your mistakes. There are things you can do to make sure this doesn’t happen again.

 How to Properly Store Sea Moss

-- Make sure that any container you use has a good lid that forms an airtight seal.
-Oxygen and moisture can get in to bottles that are not airtight and cause damage.
+Make sure that any container you use has a good lid that forms an airtight seal.
+Oxygen and moisture can get into jars that are not airtight and cause damage.

-- Dried forms of sea moss like powders will last longer than sea moss gel, but it is still a good idea to store it in airtight bags (freezer safe if possible) and then place the bag in a sturdy jar with a lid for long-term storage in the refrigerator or freezer.
+Dried forms of sea moss like sea moss powder will last longer than sea moss gel, but it is still a good idea to store it in airtight bags (freezer safe if possible) and then place the bag in a sturdy jar with a lid for long-term storage in the refrigerator or freezer.